 NMRFAM aims to develop technologies specifically to simplify, to lower adoption barriers, and to accelerate utilization of state-of-the-art NMR techniques by a broader user community.
 NMRFAM works to determine how best to study particular samples by NMR and supports the development of new technologies to overcome the various hurdles and bottlenecks in each workflow.
 Thus, we facilitate studies by NMR of structure and dynamics in physiologically relevant preparations of samples.

-The major aims of the TR&D1 are to develop and disseminate tools for the following stages of sample preparation:
+The major aims of TR&D1 are to develop and disseminate tools for the following stages of sample preparation:

 Aim 1.
 Sample preparation and transfer into SSNMR rotors